-The birds of our high mountains – from the Adirondacks of New York across the northern Appalachians to Maine’s Mount Katahdin – are mostly boreal species at the far southern extent of their range.
+The birds of our high mountains – from the Adirondacks of New York across the northern Appalachians to Maine’s Katahdin – are mostly boreal species at the far southern extent of their range.
 One species, however, lives only on these mountains, and nowhere else: Bicknell’s Thrush.
-All of these birds find a home on the islands of spruce and fir that rise from the sea of temperate hardwood forests below.
+All of these birds find a home in the islands of spruce and fir that rise from the sea of temperate hardwood forests below.
 Together, they make up an entirely unique piece of our natural heritage, just like the Grand Canyon or the Everglades.

 They are bellwethers of change.

 Our mountain forests are valuable.
 Among other things, they provide us with clean water, free flood control, and a beautiful setting in which to play and to enjoy nature.
 Our mountain forests are also at grave risk from climate change.
 Documenting and understanding how climate change is affecting these forests is important, both as an act of bearing witness and in the hopes that we might learn how to minimize the effects.
 Tracking populations of mountain birds is an effective and efficient way of doing so: birds are sensitive indicators of environmental change and are relatively easy to study.